alienxviking/collabwhiteboard/README.md

     break;
 ```

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Built with vanilla JavaScript
 - Uses HTML5 Canvas API
 - Inspired by classic paint programs

-## Version History

-### Version 1.0.0
-- Initial release with basic drawing tools

-### Version 1.1.0
-- Added undo/redo functionality
-- Improved tool organization
-- Enhanced state management

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers directly.